ISCHEMIC STROKE / PREVENTION

 - observe the patient in the ICU

-- continue monitoring of vital signs with careful BP control (check it every 15 minutes in the first hour, then every 30 minutes for at least 24 hours)
+- continue monitoring vital signs with careful BP control (check every 15 minutes for the first hour, then every 30 minutes for at least 24 hours)

-- careful correction of BP is the key to the prevention of hyperperfusion syndrome
+- careful correction of BP is the key to preventing hyperperfusion syndrome

-- careful correction of BP is the key to the prevention of hyperperfusion syndrome
+- careful correction of BP is the key to preventing hyperperfusion syndrome

 - check for complications and monitor neurological status (GCS, NIHSS)

-- perform control Doppler ultrasound (neurosonography) within 24 hours
+- perform control Doppler ultrasound within 24 hours

 - record PSV in the proximal, mid, and distal portions of the stent and in the segment distal to the stent